How do I book a wedding, funeral or other performance?

-For a lesson at my house, I would charge $40 (2017) per lesson, and the lessons are between 30 and 45 minutes at first.
-However, the lessons may run longer depending on how things are progressing during that lesson, as well as depending on what stage of progress you are at.
+For a person to person lesson (online or at my house), I would charge $50 (2020) per lesson, and the lessons are around an hour.
+However, the length of the lesson may run shorter or longer depending on how things are progressing during that lesson, as well as depending on what stage of progress you are at.
 For example, on the lessons that you are starting on the pipes themselves, you would get about 30 minutes on the practice chanter and another 15-20 minutes on the pipes during a lesson.

 If the lessons are to be at a location outside of Airdrie, there would be an additional charge (see above) depending on distance I would be traveling.

 I accept payment by cash, cheque or e-interac.
 You may pay at the end of each lesson, or you may pay for a number of lessons in advance.
 I use accounting software to track all lessons (I generate invoices, printed upon request) and all payments.

 What if I can’t make it to a lesson Do I still have to pay?

 If you advise me you can’t attend your lesson 24 hours or more in advance, you will not be charged for the lesson.